cnbbooks/lfe-casting-spels/book/part6/1-walking.md

 You see a frog on the floor.
 You see a chain on the floor.
 ```

 You will also see the new state displayed in the REPL.
 We'll talk more about that later.
+(Don't worry, we're going to make it go away!)

-Now, we were able to simplify our description functions by creating a look command that is easy for our player to type.
-Similarly, it would be nice to adjust the walk-direction command so that it doesn't have an annoying quote mark in the command that the player has to type in.
-But, as we have learned, when the compiler reads a form in Code Mode, it will read all its parameters in Code Mode, unless a quote tells it not to.
+Remember how we were able to simplify our description functions by creating a ``look`` command that is easy for our player to type?
+It would be nice to adjust the ``walk-direction`` command so that it doesn't have an annoying quote mark in the command that the player has to type in.
+But, as we have learned, when the compiler reads a form in *Code Mode*, it will read all its parameters in *Code Mode*, unless a quote tells it not to.

 Is there anything we can do to tell the compiler that west is just a piece of data without the quote?

+Let's find out ...